How to watch the 2024 Chicago Pride Parade live

-One of the largest Pride celebrations in the world is just hours away from stepping off, as the 2024 Chicago Pride Parade will begin at 11 a.m.
-Sunday near the intersection of Sheridan Road and Broadway.
+NOTE: Our Pride Parade coverage has concluded for the afternoon.
+The NBC 5 Chicago News 24/7 streaming channel will also re-air its coverage of the Pride Parade on Sunday night at 8:00 PM.

-The colors of the rainbow will shine brightly on Chicago's North Side as roughly one million people are expected to attend the massive celebration in the city's Lakeview neighborhood.
+One of the largest Pride celebrations in the world steps off Sunday, as the 2024 Chicago Pride Parade began at 11 a.m. near the intersection of Sheridan Road and Broadway.

 The colors of the rainbow will shine brightly as roughly one million revelers flock to the Lakeview neighborhood for the 2024 Chicago Pride Parade this weekend.